nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `reset`

+### Save
+#### Saving the data
+The application data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

-### Changing the save location
+#### Changing the save location
-iManager will save data in a file called iManager.txt in the project root folder by dafault or if the file path is not specified.
+The application data is saved in a file called iManager.txt under the project root folder by dafault or if the file path is not specified.
 You can change the location by specifying the file path as a command argument.
 New file will be automatically created as long as given directory is valid.

 Format: `saveto FILEPATH`

-> FILEPATH (must be valid)
+> * FILEPATH must be valid
+> * `cd` will tell you the current location of the save data.

 Examples:
 * `saveto C:\Users\Computing\Desktop\CS2103`

 ### Exiting the program:`exit`
 Exits the application.